-An echocardiogram (often called an "echo") is a graphic outline of the heart's movement.
-During this test, high-frequency sound waves, called ultrasound, provide pictures of the heart's valves and chambers.
-This allows the technician, called a sonographer, to evaluate the pumping action of the heart.
+An echocardiogram (often called an "echo") is a graphic outline of your heart's movement.
+During this test, high-frequency sound waves, called ultrasound, provide pictures of your heart's valves and chambers.
+This allows your doctor to see the pumping action of the heart.

 Echo is often combined with tests called Doppler ultrasound and color Doppler to check the blood flow through the heart's valves.

 Edema is the medical term for swelling.
 Body parts swell from injury or inflammation.
 It can affect a small area or the entire body.
 Medications, infections, pregnancy, and many other medical problems can cause edema.

 Edema happens when your small blood vessels become "leaky" and release fluid into nearby tissues.
 That extra fluid builds up, which makes the tissue swell.

 Transthoracic: This is the standard echo.
 It’s a painless test similar to an X-ray, but without radiation.
 Ultrasound waves are bounced off the heart to make images and sounds that can help your doctor judge your heart's health.

 Transesophageal: A device called a transducer is inserted down your throat into your esophagus (the swallowing tube that connects your mouth to your stomach.)
 Since the esophagus is close to the heart, clear images of the heart can be gotten without messing with the lungs and chest.